 - Go for a no-tears shampoo that smells good.

-- If pouring of water scares your child, use a sponge to clean the hair.
+- Use a sponge to clean the hair.

 - Do not make the baby lean without support.

 - Gently massage the head when you wash.
-This could calm the child at times.
+This may calm him.

-1. When Should I Start Using Shampoo for Baby Hair Wash?
+1. When Should I Start Using Shampoo to Wash My Baby’s Hair?

 Newborn babies do not require shampoos for washing their hair.
 Introduce shampoos only after your baby is around 2 months old or so.